Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Discussion

 \subsubsection{Internal Threats}

 Coding and interpreting the collected transcripts from the \total interview participants may have resulted in inconsistency in reported results and bias in consolidating answers as interviews were conducted by two researchers from different backgrounds.
-This potential bias may unintentionally influence participants’ understanding of fairness requirements in AI/ML software, shifting it toward the researchers’ own ethical expectations or assumptions, possibly leading to inconsistencies in reporting codes.
-To mitigate this, both researchers cross-reviewed each other’s codes independently.
+This potential bias may unintentionally influence participants' understanding of fairness requirements in AI/ML software, shifting it toward the researchers' own ethical expectations or assumptions, possibly leading to inconsistencies in reporting codes.
+To mitigate this, both researchers cross-reviewed each other's codes independently. \imp{Additionally, the absence of post-hoc member checking may affect the credibility of our findings.
+As none of the participants agreed to be re-contacted to verify transcripts or thematic interpretations, we relied on real-time clarification during interviews as a way to partially mitigate this threat to validity.}